LeonardDick/rtd-tutorial/docs/source/analysis/coord_num.rst

 Coordination Number
 ===================
-Compute the coordination number for a given molecule inside and outside the pore.
+Compute the coordination number for a given liquid molecule inside and outside the pore.